recloud041/SSO-OKTA-MS/README.md

   "OktaMetadataAddress": "{0}/{1}/B2C_1_SUSI_Okta/v2.0/.well-known/openid-configuration"
 }
 ```
-Note: I will be posting with Screnshoots soon.
+Note: I will be posting with Screnshoots soon with step by step guide ..
 ---